Send the link below via email or IMCopy

-Or, is music being used in a subtle way to tap into our subconscience, perhaps to influence us in ways you may not realize...
+Is music being used in a subtle way to tap into our subconscience, perhaps to influence us in ways we may not realize?...

 Did you know?...

 Scientists have finally detected Gravitational Waves, as predicted by Einstein's Theory of General Relativity.
 Ripples in the fabric of Space-Time!
 Waves = MUSIC!

 Unfortunately, therefore what gets lost in our culture is the appreciation for the ARTISTRY of making music, recognizing the immensely detailed preparation of the musician as related to performance...

 And the creative, meticulous planning of the structure of

 the music that you may not even realize is there...

-The duo "Milli Vanilli" earned a Grammy for Best New Artist in 1990, but whether or not they performed their own vocals was in question due to a July 1989 lip-synching disaster on live television...in November 1990, they revealed that they did NOT sing on their own records, and fraudulently took credit for other's musical performances.
+The duo "Milli Vanilli" earned a Grammy for Best New Artist in 1990, but whether or not they performed their own vocals was in question due to a July 1989 lip-synching disaster on live television...in November 1990, they revealed that they did NOT sing on their own records, and fraudulently took credit for someone else's musical performances.